SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Otsu Threshold

 Another thresholding tool available in the Data Filters menu is the Otsu Threshold.
 The Otsu Threshold uses an image intensity histogram to determine adequate threshold levels and segment the image based on the determined threshold levels.
-A demonstration of the Otsu Threshold will be done on the CT image that was taken on the 15 year old pediatric patient.The file can be found in the SCIRun datasets (see section \[sec:softwarerequirements\]).
+A demonstration of the Otsu Threshold will be done on the CT image that was taken on the 15 year old pediatric patient.The file can be found in the SCIRun datasets (see [Software Requirements](#software-requirements)).
 We will be working with the CTbrain50.NRRD file found in the SCIRunData/Seg3D/Brain\_DataSet directory.

 To use the Otsu Threshold, first select the <span>**Otsu Threshold**</span> tool from the <span>**Data Filters**</span> menu.
 The tools window will then show the information on the Otsu Threshold tool.
 The target layer may be selected, and the number of thresholds can be selected, from zero to four different thresholding layers.
 Below the number of thresholds is the histogram representing the intensities of the pixels of the image.
 The menu box below the histogram allows the user to select whether they would like a logarithmic or a linear graph.